JamesSwift/ImageManager/README.md

 Releases will be numbered with the following format: `<major>.<minor>.<patch>`

-But please note that during beta development we will remain at version v0.*.*
+But please note that during alpha development we will remain at version v0.*.*

 For more information please visit [http://semver.org/](http://semver.org/).